-Mongolian Gobi Desert Tour – Nomadic experience from the Gobi to Orkhon valley
+Mongolian Gobi Desert & Nomads – Nomadic experience from the Gobi to Orkhon valley

 Highlights of the Gobi Desert Tour: